harshsshah2001/MAD_Assignment-2_22012022014/README.md

 Before jumping to the code here are a few of the methods which we will be using in building our app:

-void setStrokeJoin (Paint.Join join) : This method sets the paint to join to either ROUND, BEVEL, MITER
+void setStrokeJoin (Paint.Join join) : This method sets the paint to join to either ROUND, PAINT , PATH

 setAntiAlias (boolean aa) : AntiAliasing smooths out the edges of what is drawn but has little effect on the shape’s interior.